The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

+\textbf{Output stability.} We also assess the stability and robustness of model outputs.
+We repeatedly submit a random subset of $10$ reports to \modelname~and measure stability by requesting the processing of the same file 10 times.
+We then calculate the precision for each field and each run.
 To quantify differences in the precision values across runs, we compute the Shannon entropy ($H$ in Table~\ref{tab:f1_selected_reports}) for each field.
 We find that, on average, 13 out of the 16 fields have identical precision results across runs, while the remaining non-identical fields show only two distinct outcomes (typically either perfectly correct or entirely incorrect).
 The report title, year, month, CTI vendor, threat actor, and IoCs always yield identical precision across runs.
 The fields with more variability are not equally distributed across reports, nor is the number of distinct per-run precision values per field.
-The overall entropy is less than $0.05$, indicating that the model rarely hallucinates and typically produces outputs with the same precision metrics across different executions.
-Additionally, some fields exhibit virtually no variability, whereas others vary more (most notably the campaign duratin and the TTPs).
+The overall entropy is less than $0.05$, indicating that the model rarely changes outputs across repeated runs.
+Additionally, some fields exhibit virtually no variability, whereas others vary more (most notably the campaign duration and the TTPs).

 \textbf{Beyond compliance.} While manually inspecting the 100 reports, we observe several instances where the model's capabilities, despite being surprisingly accurate, force us to consider them as errors.
 In some cases, the model correctly identifies the report title even though it is absent from the file due to a PDF conversion error.
 This likely occurred because the report contains the source URL, which the model used to infer the title.
-Similarly, in other files the model is able to identify the date the report was created by visiting links found on the images embedded in the report.
+Similarly, in other files the model is able to identify the date the report was created based on links found on the images embedded in the report.
 Another interesting case is the extraction of IoCs and TTPs in reports that do not explicitly list any.
-We concluded that the model extracts the hash of the reported malware sample(s), asks VirusTotal about them, and includes the corresponding IoCs and TTPs in the output.
+We concluded that the model extracts the hash of the reported malware sample(s), based on VirusTotal links, and includes the corresponding IoC in the output.
+We also observe cases where the model infers the attack motivation when it is not explicitly present.
+In one example, the model labels as \texttt{Financial Gain} the motivation of an attack by \texttt{White Rabbit}, a threat actor closely linked to \texttt{FIN8} and known to be financially motivated.
+A similar case refers to a campaign by the infamous Zeus banking trojan against a victim (the US Department of Transportation~\cite{Reuters}) that is not named in the report.
+Another case concerns a report describing an attack against Indian embassies in Saudi Arabia and Kazakhstan.
+The model correctly identifies the victim geography as India, arguing that embassies are attributed to the sending state rather than the host country.